 - In binary options trading that is called trailing stop order and it means that by the time market is moving to the upside in a bullish trend let’s say fifty pips, the trailing stop is moving automatically to the upside too with the same distance.

-Ichimoku, Kinjun, Tenkan Lines in Binary Trading
+Ichimoku, Kinjun, Tenkan Lines in CFD trading

 In binary options trading that is not possible but it is possible to add to your position and this means taking another trade.
 One of the best and famous trend indicators that exist out there is the Ichimoku as the cloud together with the two averages, the Kinjun and Tenkan lines are showing the perfect trending conditions.